ChrisCooper/coopernetics/_posts/2014-01-22-perl-literals-data-structures-giude-arrays-hashes-references.md

 Perl is not an easy language to get your head around sometimes.
 It's simple on the surface, with only a few data types to learn, but subtle behaviours abound, and learning them up-front can save painful hours.

-One of the biggest stumbling blocks is how Perl handles nested arrays and hashes.
-Perl, in contrast to languages like Python, likes to squish data structures together and treat them as a single unit:
+One troublesome point is how Perl handles nested arrays and hashes.
+Perl, in contrast to languages like Python and JavaScript, likes to squish data structures together and treat them as a single continuous unit:

 {% highlight perl %}
 my @cats = ('meow', 'purr', 'pounce');